Teachers' Resource: Drawing in Museums

 Ask students to use a thick, thin or medium line according to the thickness of the piece of wrought iron or the depth of the carved incision on a netsuke or relief.
 Younger students may find it difficult to do this if they have not first practised how to make lines of different weight.
 Pencil is a very flexible medium with which to investigate line, as you can vary the pressure to produce different thicknesses.
 It also comes in a variety of grades and can be used sharpened or blunt.
 Encourage students not to use erasers.
 If a drawing goes wrong, find something positive to say about it and suggest that the student makes another attempt on the same page if there is room.

 Younger students might need some practice before they get a good range of tones, as they tend to find shading lightly particularly difficult.
 These tonal scales could be done at school or in the museum.
-Black conté crayon (similar to charcoal but less messy), black wax crayons and soft lead pencils (2B, 3b or 4B) all work well.
-You could also try to achieve tonal scales using black conté crayon and white chalk on grey paper.
+Back at school, you could also try to achieve tonal scales using black conté crayon and white chalk on grey paper.
 The shading exercise shown above goes from black to grey and then from grey to white.
 Ask students to draw the outline of a square in the middle - the tone here is the grey of the paper.
 Proceed as above, using conté crayon to the left of the outline and chalk to the right.
 The weight applied to the chalk will be in reverse order to the crayon.

-Do not use materials like chalk and conté crayon for the first time on a museum visit.
+Do not use materials like chalk and conté crayon during your museum visit.
 Students will have enough new experiences to cope with without struggling with an unfamiliar drawing medium.

 Keeping in tone